htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - The *condor_credd* now signals the OAuth credmon, not the Kerberos credmon, when processing a locally-issued credential.
   :ticket:`7889`

+- Fixed a bug which caused the ``condor-annex-ec2`` script to exit prematurely on some systemd platforms.
+  :jira:`22`

 Version 8.9.9
 -------------